trotok-sud/USDTWeb/README.md

 > ⚠️ This is an educational and experimental project, currently deployed on the TRON Nile Testnet.
 It is **not for profit** and **not a live financial application**.

 ---
+## 📦 Latest Release

+You can download or view the latest version from the [GitHub Releases page](https://github.com/trotok-sud/USDTWeb/releases).

+---
 ## Features

 - ✅ Connects to TronLink wallet (required)